aksconnect/engineering-ai-playbook/README.md

 # engineering-ai-playbook
 # 🚀 Production-ready AI playbooks for software engineers

-> **Production-ready AI playbooks for software engineers, architects, tech leads, engineering managers, and AI engineers.**
+> **Production-ready AI playbooks for software engineers, architects, tech leads, engineering managers, and AI engineers.
+This repository is intentionally opinionated.

+These playbooks reflect practical software engineering workflows and are designed to help engineers collaborate more effectively with AI.
+They are intended as starting points, not one-size-fits-all solutions.**

 Stop writing prompts from scratch.